alexgasser2768/booster_soccer_showdown/OUTLINE.md

 # Concerns

-- Do we need to teach the model how to dripple (aka run with ball)?
+- Do we need to teach the model how to dribble (aka run with ball)?
 - What if for pass, the model learns to run with ball towards target and then stop?
-Is the time penalty enough to stop this behaviour?
+Is the time penalty enough to stop this behavior?
 - Will the current training structure make the model learn to always shoot or pass when ball is nearby?
 In some situations, the model should get closer to the target with the ball first before shooting or passing.
 Is the location randomization enough for it to learn this behavior?